 - Clotting of catheters;

-The pathogenesis for COVID-19-associated hypercoagulability remains unknown.
-However, hypoxia and systemic inflammation secondary to COVID-19 may lead to high levels of inflammatory cytokines16 and activation of the coagulation pathway.
-There are limited data available to inform clinical management around prophylaxis or treatment of venous thromboembolism in COVID-19 patients.
+The pathogenesis of COVID-19–associated hypercoagulability remains unknown.
+However, hypoxia and systemic inflammation secondary to COVID-19 may lead to high levels of inflammatory cytokines and activation of the coagulation pathway.10 Limited data are available to inform clinical management of prophylaxis or treatment of venous thromboembolism in COVID-19 patients.

 References